 The Food Ministry at St. Stephen’s is inspired by the Eucharist, the central act of worship in the Christian faith.
 Through the Eucharist, Christians believe that they are fed by God so that they can feed others.
 The Food Ministry at St. Stephen’s is designed to transform this belief into practice by offering programs that help people lead healthier lives that make them better stewards of God’s creation.

-In this same spirit, The Food Ministry at St. Stephen's is changing lives and building community in the Richmond area.
-Our Food ministry has a number of different facets described below, and shown in a new video.
+The Food Ministry at St. Stephen's is changing lives and building community in the Richmond area.
+Our Food ministry has a number of different facets described below, and shown in this video.

 The Farmers Market at St. Stephen’s seeks to connect our choices about the foods we buy and eat to our call to be stewards of God’s creation, as we build community and support local farmers.

 Our "Food Rules" class (offered in the Winter Covenant Period each year) builds on the assumption that caring for our bodies is inextricably linked to caring for our souls and our minds, and the goal is to give us tools and information for making healthy, life-giving choices.

 Our Sunday evening suppers provide fellowship and delicious, locally-sourced food.
 These meals are prepared for the whole community--all are welcome and no reservations are required.
 These suppers depend on kitchen volunteers and monetary donations.
 However, we ask you to make a donation as you are able--if you cannot, you are still most welcome at these suppers which are held at about 6:30 p.m. after the Celtic service(5:30 p.m.) and before Compline (8 p.m.)